data-centt/Data-Analytics/README.md

 - **Data Upload**: Easily upload CSV files to the app for analysis.
 - **Interactive Visualizations**: Generate a variety of charts and graphs, including line plots, bar charts, scatter plots, and more.
-- **Data Filtering**: Filter and manipulate datasets directly within the app.
+- **Auto Filtering**: Filtering is automatically done on the app for each visualisation.
-- **Statistical Analysis**: Perform basic statistical analyses, such as mean, median, and standard deviation calculations.
+- **Statistical Analysis**: Observe basic statistical analyses, such as mean, median, and standard deviation calculations.
 - **Downloadable Reports**: Export your analysis and visualizations as downloadable reports.

 ## Getting Started